markghsu/livecode-otp/README.md

 # livecode-otp
-One-time passcode library for the Livecode programming language
+One-time passcode library for the Livecode programming language.
+This library implements HOTP (Counter-based) and TOTP (Time-based) one-time passcode generation and verification.
+Originally based off of the [NOTP javascript library](https://github.com/guyht/notp).